antonioribeiro/google2fa/README.md

 #### Window

 The Window property defines how long a OTP will work, or how many cycles it will last.
-A key has a 30 seconds cycle, setting the window to 0 will make the key lasts for those 30 seconds, setting it to 2 will make it last for 120 seconds.
+A key has a 30 seconds cycle, setting the window to 0 will make the key last for those 30 seconds, setting it to 2 will make it last for 120 seconds.
 This is how you set the window:

 ```php
 $secretKey = $google2fa->setWindow(4);